DrugLib.com — Drug Information Portal

 Vascular disorders: hypotension

-Laboratory abnormalities reported with Valcyte tablets in one study in solid organ transplant patients are listed in Table 12.
+Laboratory abnormalities reported with Valcyte tablets in two studies in solid organ transplant patients are listed in Table 6 and Table 7.

 (N=244)